p-bakker/rhino/docs/_docs/optimization.md

 #### Note

 - Some language features (indirect calls to eval, use of the arguments property of function objects) were previously not supported in higher optimization levels.
-These features have been removed from the language in ECMA, so higher optimization levels are now conformant.- Future versions may allocate more aggressive optimizations to higher optimization levels.
+These features have been removed from the language in ECMA, so higher optimization levels are now conformant.
+- Future versions may allocate more aggressive optimizations to higher optimization levels.
 For compatibility with future versions, use level 1.
-For maximal optimization, use level 9, but retest your application when upgrading to new versions.- Scripts are optimized at compile time, not at execution time.
+For maximal optimization, use level 9, but retest your application when upgrading to new versions.
+- Scripts are optimized at compile time, not at execution time.
 So if a Script is compiled with the context's optimizationLevel set to 1, it will be executed with those optimizations, regardless of the optimizationLevel of the context in which it is executed.